Having carpets and rugs periodically cleaned makes them last longer and

 urine is deep in a carpet pad, reaching it with a sanitizing agent may

-require overwetting a carpet so severely that the potential harm to the
+require overwetting the carpet so severely that the potential harm to the

-carpet outweighs possible benefits of odor reduction.
+carpet outweighs the possible benefits of odor reduction.
 Also, the carpet

 pad may need to be replaced.

-For odors (such as odors of smoke or incense) that don't arise from microbial
+For odors such as those from smoke or incense that dont arise from microbial

-cover up smells.
-But deodorants often cause more problems than they prevent:
+often cause more problems than they prevent: To succeed, deodorants have

-to work, deodorants have

-to remain behind after the cleaning process, which
+to remain behind after the cleaning process, which means their presence

-Whatever firm you choose, the quality of service you receive will depend
+Whatever cleaning outfit you choose, the quality of service you receive

-- Remove or raise hanging objects that might be hit by cleaning personnel,
+Remove or raise hanging objects that might be bumped by cleaning personnel,

 who generally walk backwards as they work.